sloppylopez/moneypenny-ai-prompt/README.md

   suggestions, going beyond the limitations of standard web chatbots.
 - **Effortless Integration & Enhanced Intelligence**: Integrate MoneyPenny AI Prompt into IntelliJ IDEA effortlessly, boosting your coding experience with intelligent code completions and predictive assistance.
-- **Continuous Evolution**: As the field of AI and coding practices evolve, so does MoneyPenny AI Prompt.

 Download MoneyPenny AI Prompt today to unlock the potential of AI in your coding workflow, leaving other plugins and competitors far behind.
 Boost your coding efficiency and create wonders with ease.